David Montgomery Player Prop Bets for NFL Week 17 | Chicago vs. New York 1/2/2022

 Matchup vs. New York

-- Montgomery has averaged 52 rushing yards per game in his two career matchups against the Giants, 19.5 fewer yards than his over/under in Sunday's game.
+- Against the Giants, Montgomery's 52 rushing yards per game over his two career matchups are 19.5 fewer than his over/under in Sunday's game.

 - Montgomery, in two matchups versus the Giants, has not run for a TD.

-- The Giants have the NFL's 26th-ranked defense against the run, allowing 125.3 yards per game.
+- Conceding 125.3 rushing yards per game, the Giants have the 26th-ranked run defense in the league.

-- Montgomery and the Bears will face off against the NFL's seventh-ranked defense in terms of rushing touchdowns allowed (12).
+- This season the Giants have allowed 12 rushing TDs.
+They are ranked seventh in the league in that category.

 Recent Performances

-- Against the Seahawks last week, Montgomery rushed 21 times for 45 yards and scored one touchdown.
+- In last week's matchup with the Seahawks, Montgomery rushed for 45 yards on 21 carries while scoring one touchdown on the ground.

 - Montgomery tacked on seven catches for 61 yards.

-- Over his last three outings, Montgomery has taken 49 carries for 147 yards (49.0 per game) and one touchdown.
+- Over his last three games, Montgomery has rushed for 147 yards (49.0 per game) on 49 carries with one touchdown.

 Montgomery's Chicago Teammates